amai-imaimaimai/rust-study/readme.md

 ### array

 > Arrays are useful when you want your data allocated on the stack rather than the heap or when you want to ensure you always have a fixed number of elements.

+## functions

+### statements and expressions

+> Statements are instructions that perform some action and do not return a value.
+Expressions evaluate to a resulting value.